likeabird43/ai-generated-mlpipeline-audit/README.md

 The key takeaway is:

-> AI-generated workflows do not always fail visibly —
-> they can **fail silently**, producing convincing but unreliable results when assumptions are not explicitly examined.
+> AI-generated workflows can **fail silently**, producing convincing but unreliable results when assumptions are not explicitly examined.

 ---

 ## Code

-- `final_music_audit.py` — K-pop label and evaluation audit
+* `final_music_audit.py` — K-pop label and evaluation audit
-- `healthcare_audit.py` — healthcare cohort validation audit
+* `healthcare_audit.py` — healthcare cohort validation audit

 ---